Telecominfraproject/wlan-docs/about/contribute.md

 Meta Connectivity, is a PG champion of TIP OpenWiFi.
 All source code in the program is subject to BSD-3 license and in the public domain.
 No internal Meta tooling or IP is involved in the project.

+## Membership has it's privilege

-To contribute to the project, you must sign up to become a member TIP and the OCW PG.
+To contribute to the project, you must become a member of TIP and the OCW PG.

 After you become a member, you can access the following resources: